scalar-labs/scalardb-analytics-postgresql/docs/installation.md

 ## 1. Clone scalardb-analytics-postgresql-sample repository.

-[scalar-labs/scalardb-analytics-postgresql-sample](https://github.com/scalar-labs/scalardb-samples/scalardb-analytics-postgresql) repository is a project containing the sample configuration to set up ScalarDB Analytics with PostgreSQL.
+[scalar-labs/scalardb-analytics-postgresql-sample](https://github.com/scalar-labs/scalardb-samples/scalardb-analytics-postgresql) repository is a project containing a sample configuration to set up ScalarDB Analytics with PostgreSQL.

 Determine the location on your local machine where you want to run the scalardb-analytics-postgresql-sample app.
 Then open the terminal, cd to the directory, then run the following commands: